New York Giants: Final Predictions for 53-Man Roster Cuts

 Out: DaShaun Amos, Tim Scott, Tay Glover-Wright, Daniel Gray

-The ankle injury to Eli Apple has me concerned enough to where I could see the Giants keeping a sixth cornerback on the roster just in case Apple isn’t ready to go opening day.
+The ankle injury to Eli Apple has me concerned enough that I could see the Giants keeping a sixth cornerback on the roster in case he isn't ready to go opening day.

-In choosing who the extra cornerback will be, the problem I had is, of the remaining options, I don’t know enough about Tim Scott, Tay Glover-Wright and Daniel Gray to get a definite feel.
+In choosing who the extra cornerback will be, the problem I had is that I don't know enough about the remaining options—Tim Scott, Tay Glover-Wright and Daniel Gray—to get a definite feel.

-I do suspect that if the Giants go with six, they might pick someone who gets cut by another team, but for the time being, I’m going with Nigel Tribune, who hasn’t exactly had the strongest preseason showing, but who, of Scott, Glover-Wright and Gray, probably has the best grasp of the defense at this point.
+I suspect that if the Giants go with six, they might pick someone who gets cut by another team.
+For the time being, though, I'm going with Nigel Tribune.
+He hasn't had the strongest preseason showing, but he probably has the best grasp of the defense at this point ahead of Scott, Glover-Wright and Gray.

 Specialists